CPK Insurance

 • Workers' compensation is required in New Hampshire for businesses with 1 or more employees, with exemptions for sole proprietors, partners, and LLC members.

-• New Hampshire requires businesses to maintain proof of general liability coverage for most commercial leases, so many architecture firms need documentation ready before signing or renewing office space agreements.
+• Most commercial leases in New Hampshire require proof of general liability coverage, so many architecture firms need documentation ready before signing or renewing office space agreements.

 • Commercial auto liability minimums in New Hampshire are $25,000/$50,000/$25,000, which may matter if a firm uses vehicles for site visits, client meetings, or document delivery.